 Take care of your dead if you bug-in

-You don’t have to build a coffin as it will require for you to dig a bigger hole and it can be a backbreaking labor.
-You can wrap the body in cloth before burial, it won’t matter in the long run.
-Another option is cremation and for it to work you will need to stack logs on top and around the body, it may take time but it can be done.
-If you bug-in you have to take care of the dead ones, and I’m not talking about zombies here.
+You don’t have to build a coffin as it will require for you to dig a bigger hole and it can be backbreaking labor.
+You can wrap the body in cloth before burial; it won’t matter in the long run.
+Another option is cremation and does the job much faster.
+For it to work you will need to stack logs on top and around the body, it may take time but it can be done.
+If you bug-in, you have to take care of the dead ones, and I’m not talking about zombies here.